Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Introduction

 where $\hbar\in(0,1]$ is the semiclassical parameter, $\mu\geq0$ is the intensity of the magnetic field, $a$ is the magnetic vector potential and $V$ is the electric potential.
 Our exact assumptions on the potentials and intensity $\mu$ will be stated below.
 We will here for $\gamma\in[0,1]$ be interested in the asymptotics as $\hbar$ goes to zero of the following traces

 for $\gamma\in[0,1]$, where $\varphi\in C_0^\infty(\R^d)$.
 The function $g_\gamma$ is given by

 where we have used the notation $(x)_{-} = \max(0,-x)$ and $\boldsymbol{1}_{(-\infty,0]}$ is the characteristic function for the set $(-\infty,0]$.
 To ensure that the leading order term in the asymptotics is independent of the magnetic field we will assume that $\hbar\mu\leq C$, where $C$ is some positive constant.
-Understanding these localised traces are crucial steps in understanding the global quantity
+These localised traces can be used to understand the global quantity